Quantum effects of black holes and cosmological constant problem: Cosmological constant problem

-A statistical fluctuation of the system with $N$ samplings is $\delta N=N^{1/2}$ due to the central limit theorem.
-Total number of background black-holes in the universe is obtained as $ N_{tot}=4\pi r_{*}^3N_{BH}/3, $ where $r_{*}=2.7\times10^{61}~l_{p}$ is a comoving radius of the current observable-universe.
-We note that number of samplings which contributes to a statistical fluctuation is not simply number of holes in the current universe.
-Appropriate number of holes concerning to a fluctuation must be determined through the whole history of the universe.
-A clear upper-bound of number of holes may be total number of holes in whole four-dimensional volume of the universe up to date, which can be estimated as
+By the central limit theorem, a statistical fluctuation of the system with $N$ samplings is given as $\delta N=N^{1/2}$.
+The total number of background black holes in the universe is given by $N_{\rm{tot}}=4\pi r_{*}^3N_{ B H}/3$, where $r_{*}=2.7\times10^{61} l_{p}$ is the comoving radius of the observable universe.
+We note that the number of samplings that contribute to statistical fluctuations is not simply the number of black holes in the current universe and must be determined by considering the universe's entire history.
+A clear upper bound may be the total number of black holes in the whole four-dimensional volume of the universe at present, which can be estimated as